Top Gear test track: F1 drivers (2002–2015)

-All Formula One drivers are put into their own list with regard to lap times because of their exceptional skill level.
+All Formula One drivers were put into their own list with regard to lap times because of their exceptional skill level.
 When the Liana was pulled out from retirement to allow Jenson Button to make a time, Clarkson noted that the Liana would be pulled out for use by Formula 1 drivers in the future.
 The original 'black' Stig and the first 'white' Stig have done laps around the track in the Suzuki Liana.
 Both had their times removed from the leaderboard upon their departure.

 The first Stig was Perry McCarthy, who once test drove for the Williams F1 team, and drove for the ill-fated Andrea Moda Formula One team.
 The second Stig was Ben Collins; in the first episode of Series 13 the Stig was "revealed" to be Michael Schumacher, although this was a joke in the vein of the rest of his appearance on the show.

 On 6 July 2011, Sebastian Vettel managed to top the board with a time of 1:44.0.
 Vettel's lap was the first time someone taking a 'Formula One drivers' line through the first corner was able to top The Stig's time, as Rubens Barrichello took the tighter line.
 Clarkson also mentioned on this episode that the current Stig has yet to do a lap of the track in the Liana, therefore there is currently no time on the board for the Stig.
 On 17 February 2013, Lewis Hamilton returned to do a dry lap and lowered the F1 Drivers record by 1.1s to 1:42.9.
 This was in the wake of his move to Mercedes AMG for the 2013 season.
 On 8 February 2015, Daniel Ricciardo topped the board with a lap time of 1:42.2.
 Ricciardo took the tighter line through the first corner, claiming that it covered less distance.